visforvali/ws297y/syllabus.md

 Writing *is* the process of thinking and learning, so do your own work!
 If you use sources, including the assigned texts, cite them whether you're paraphrasing (translating the text into your own voice) or quoting (using the text's words).
 If a submission sounds "off" for any reason, and if you're unable to walk me through the writing choices you made and why (what you hoped to accomplish, how your thoughts and wordsmithing were supposed to get you there), then I'm unlikely to accept that submission for credit.

-And because writing is thinking, large language models (LLMs) and generative AI (GenAI) technologies have no place at any stage of the writing process.
+And because writing is thinking, large language models (LLMs) and generative AI (GenAI) technologies &mdash; which are accelerated text prediction machines designed for engagement, not learning &mdash; have no place at any stage of the writing process.
 Writing is painstaking work we do to refine our ideas and communicate them to others.
 LLMs are designed to produce plausible sounding permutations of text, with no ideas or thought behind them.
 They violate academic integrity.
 They encourage delusion.
 They destroy the environment.
 They do all this to produce synthetic, mediocre text in the name of capitalistic imperatives.
 They reduce your capacity for thought, across human activity.
 They reduce human intentionality.

 {: .warning }
 > The use of GenAI for *any* purpose isn't permitted in this class.
 For reasons of copyright infringement, you may not upload material from this class (my materials or your peers' submissions) to GenAI models.